HSOFEUP/431homework/431-2017_assignment-4.md

 Setting up Questions 1-6 - Using the Formula for Decoding Health News
 =====================================================================

 Find a headline from the internet related to health or medicine that describes the findings of a study published on January 1, 2014 or later.
-Then find the study being referred to in PUBMED.
+Then find the study being referred to in PUBMED or its original presentation.
 Use the [formula for updating your opinions about health news developed by Jeff Leek](http://fivethirtyeight.com/features/a-formula-for-decoding-health-news/) we discussed in class, along with the abstract and full contents of the published study to complete Questions 1-6.

 Question 1
 ----------